Matterhorn Peak, Attempt 2

 Postmortem

 October 14, 7:59AM: The sun had fully risen at this point and the sky was clear.
-A little windy but the sun helped.
-We had reached the ~9.6K mark and were feeling good.
-We found some really interesting ice crystal structures which had formed on the ground.
-I did a little research and I believe this is called needle ice which forms when the soil temperature is above freezing but the air temperature is below freezing.
-The team stopped here for a good 15 minute break to catch up on food and water.
-The real climbing was just ahead of us.
+It was a bit windy but the sun helped.
+We had reached ~9,600ft and were feeling great.
+We discovered some really interesting ice crystal structures which had formed on the ground.
+After a bit of research I believe this is called needle ice which forms when the soil temperature is above freezing but the air temperature is below freezing.
+The team stopped here for a solid 15 minute break to catch up on food and water.
+The real climbing was just ahead.

-October 14, 11:40AM: By this time we were at the bottom of the icy couloir which starts in earnest around the 11K mark.
+October 14, 11:40AM: By this time we were at the bottom of the icy eastern couloir which starts in earnest around the 11,000ft mark.
 We were definitely slowing down as the terrain became more technical and exposed.
-We opted to avoid a long snowy patch between the lake and couloir and instead proceeded through a scramble route which arguably was the wrong move.
-It was a bit more exposed then we thought.
-We moved cautiously through it to the base of the couloir.
+Instead of tackling a long snowy stretch between the lake and the couloir, we chose a scramble route - a decision that in hindsight may not have been the best.
+The route proved more exposed than anticipated, requiring us to proceed cautiously to reach the base of the couloir.
 In the photos below you will see SamTheVegan's optimal gear setup.
 This includes a construction hardhat (haters going to hate) and more importantly a crampon that was sized way too small for his large feet.
 We made it work with the help of some metal wire, ski straps, and zip ties.
 Note to self...make sure everyone in your party has tried on their crampons before the trip.

-October 14, 2:44PM: The team made it to summit!
+October 14, 2:44PM: We reached the summit after some final scrambling!
 360 degree view at 12,279ft on a clear day - hard to beat!
 We spent a good 35 minutes or so celebrating and taking pictures.
 It was a job well done.
-I wouldn't say we had done anything wrong up until this point, but we were definitely a little behind schedule.
-It was a long way back to the car and moving through steep scree is never fast.
-No injuries, plenty of food and water, still lots of light.
-All we had to do was get back to the maintained hiking trail by sunset.
-Game on.
+We were a little behind schedule and moving through steep scree is never fast.
+It was a long way back to the car but with no injuries, plenty of food and water, and still lots of light we were confident in our abilities to get down safely.
+All we really had to do was get back to the hiking trail by sunset.